-“Oh my god,” she said.
+“Oh my God,” she said.
 “All our things are destroyed.”

 “They are replaceable,” I said.
-“I’ve lost a complete room which will need replastering and redecorating.
+“I’ve lost a complete room, which will need replastering and redecorating.
 Plus, smoke has penetrated the adjoining rooms via the air ducts in each bathroom.”

 The next morning, Lucia called the insurance company, who sent a rep to inspect.
 There had been substantial, collateral smoke damage to other rooms.
 Several rooms of which had to be completely repainted and all the furnishings in room 205 had to be replaced.
 Thankfully, the insurance company paid up.